 It is recognised that traffic congestion has become a worsening feature of the town centre.
-The impetience at Learen Street/Elize Street on the Dublin Based, and at Dine Street/Kilkenny, Based junctions at Logan Street/Pipe Street on the Dublin Road, and at Pipe Street/Kilkenny Road, can be especially congested.
+The junctions at Logan Street/Pipe Street on the Dublin Road, and at Pipe Street/Kilkenny Road, can be especially congested.

 The provision of the N9 bypass west of Thomastown is expected to remove a large proportion of traffic from the town (the N9 through traffic represents 43% of the total), while the proposed R700 Relief Road could remove a further 37% of through traffic.
-The relief road scheme is currently at land acquisition stage -check, with anticipated completion within the lifetime of the LAP.
+The relief road scheme is currently at land acquisition stage, with anticipated completion within the lifetime of the LAP.
 It is an objective of the Council to reserve the bypass line free from development, and its proposed alignment is carried forward in this LAP.

-The scheme comprises 3.4 km of standard single carriageway from a proposed new T-junction on the R700 approximately 2km north of Thomastown to the R700 approximately 600m east of the existing junction of the R700 with the R703 in Thomastown, complete with a footpath on the Thomastown side of the carriageway and grass margins, hard shoulders and boundary treatment on both side of the new road.
+The scheme comprises 3.4 km of standard single carriageway from a proposed new T-junction on the R700, approximately 2km north of Thomastown to the R700 and approximately 600m east of the existing junction of the R700 with the R703 in Thomastown, complete with a footpath on the Thomastown side of the carriageway and grass margins, hard shoulders and boundary treatment on both sides of the new road.
 A new roundabout will be constructed at the junction of the proposed relief road and the existing N9 Dublin Road, and a bridge to cross the 'Kilfane' stream and its floodplain to the south east of the town.
 A further roundabout will be constructed at the junction of the relief road and the existing R703 Graiguenamanagh Road.
 The R703 will be realigned from the roundabout into the town with priority given to this route at the existing junction with the R700.